-i.
-Pop-Up Produce Stands

-- (a) Pop-up produce stands sell produce on a site other than the site where the produce was grown and harvested.
-Pop-up produce stands require a permit from the City and are only allowed on properties where the zoning permits temporary accessory uses. - (b) Pop-up produce stands shall be required to comply with all setback - requirements, according to the zoning of the property.

-(c) Parking and customer waiting areas shall not encroach the public right of wav.
+- i.
+Pop-Up Produce Stands - (a) Pop-up produce stands sell produce on a site other than the site where the produce was grown and harvested.
+Pop-up produce stands require a permit from the City and are only allowed on properties where the zoning permits temporary accessory uses. - (b) Pop-up produce stands shall be required to comply with all setback requirements, according to the zoning of the property. - (c) Parking and customer waiting areas shall not encroach the public right of way. - ii.

-ii.
 Farm stands

-Farm stands, which are temporary stands selling produce grown and harvested onsite, are allowed by right, provided that:
+Farm stands, which are temporary stands selling produce grown and harvested on-site, are allowed by right, provided that:

-- (a) Setback and dimensional requirements for farm stands shall be the same as those of accessory buildings, in accordance with the zoning of the property.

-(b) Parking and customer waiting areas shall not encroach the public right of - (c) The farm stand shall not exceed a duration of 15 days of activity in one calendar vear. - (d) Sales shall be limited to the hours of 7:00 a.m. to 7:00 p.m. - (e) Farm stands shall be allowed only as an accessory to a lawfully established - farm, accessory garden or community garden.
-Farm stands shall be removed from the premises, stored inside of a structure, or fully screened from view when not in operation. - Only one (1) farm stand is permitted per lot. - (g) Only one (1) farm stand is permitted per iot. (h) One (1) temporary sign advertising only products grown on-site may be displayed during sales but must be removed from the premises or stored that the farm stand is not in operation. inside a structure when the farm stand is not in operation.

-e.
-Urban Farm, Small
+- (a) Setback and dimensional requirements for farm stands shall be the same as those of accessory buildings, in accordance with the zoning of the property. - (b) Parking and customer waiting areas shall not encroach the public right of way. - (c) The farm stand shall not exceed a duration of 15 days of activity in one calendar year. - (d) Sales shall be limited to the hours of 7:00 a.m. to 7:00 p.m. - (e) Farm stands shall be allowed only as an accessory to a lawfully established farm, accessory garden or community garden. - (f) Farm stands shall be removed from the premises, stored inside of a structure, or fully screened from view when not in operation. - (g) Only one (1) farm stand is permitted per lot. - (h) One (1) temporary sign advertising only products grown on-site may be displayed during sales but must be removed from the premises or stored inside a structure when the farm stand is not in operation. - e.
+Urban Farm, Small - i.
+Size ii.
+Setbacks

-i.
-Size